- All Topics

-It is unfortunate, that many leaks identified in hydraulic systems are left to drip away the profits of a company - profits lost with unnecessary energy consumption, reduced equipment performance, decreased reliability, increased fluid costs, increased housekeeping costs, etc.
+It is unfortunate that many leaks identified in hydraulic systems are left to drip away the profits of a company.
+And it is not just the cost of the hydraulic oil itself—profits are also lost to unnecessary energy consumption, reduced equipment performance, decreased reliability, increased housekeeping costs, increased maintenance costs, damage to hydraulic systems and components and many more costs.

-Even more leaks are not identified because there are no visual indications of the leak until system performance has been severely affected.
+Leaks often go unnoticed because there are no visual indications to alert operators or technicians of the problem until system performance has been severely affected.
 The components with these leaks are typically repaired in an unplanned, fire-fighting mode of breakdown maintenance.
+If the problem had been caught earlier, it likely could have been fixed during planned downtime, resulting in lower associated costs and less impact on productivity.

 The major power loss hydraulic systems usually experience is the result of internal leakage on pumps and motors.
 This leakage is the result of excessive clearances within the pumping mechanisms of the pumps and motors resulting in reduced volumetric efficiency.
-Slippage - a common term used to describe the volumetric loss of a pump/motor - is typically identified when the input energy remains the same or higher, except less work can be performed in the hydraulic circuit.
+Slippage—a common term used to describe the volumetric loss of a pump/motor—is typically identified when the input energy remains the same or higher, but less work is being performed in the hydraulic circuit.

 In hydraulic cylinders, cylinder rod drift or creep and the cylinder’s inability to hold the designed load would be identified by increased leakage.
 The excessive leakage is the result of the fluid bypassing a piston seal either through a worn seal or a worn cylinder barrel (Figure 1).